ParshaWorld

 What it was for me

-This project started as a way to make Torah readings part of our family's bedtime routine.
+This project started as a way to make Torah readings part of our family's weekly routines.
 The kids needed something shorter and simpler than the original text, but still faithful to the source.
-Building the site gave me a reason to work with Slim 4 and to design something that feels warm and inviting for young readers.
+I wanted to design something that takes only 5min to read.